Programmatically Accessing Cloud Photo APIs

 Note

 Great, but proprietary API.
-All the functionality can only be accessed directly from a native iOS apps.
-This rules out any kind of web application. iOS under version 8.0.
-Seamlessly integrates local and remote photo content, which allows treating them without having to bother with the physical storage location.
+All features can only be accessed directly from a native iOS apps.
+This rules out any kind of web app. iOS under version 8.0.
+It transparently integrates local and remote photo content, which lets you treat both without having to bother with the physical storage location.

 Google Photos